-This pasta salad was truly one of my biggest kitchen accomplishments!
-Why you might ask?
-Basically, I took a favorite, yet processed, pasta salad recipe I’ve been eating for years and reverse engineered it into the healthy vegan version you are seeing today.
-This pasta salad is my ultimate BBQ go to featuring fresh heirloom tomatoes, celery, red onion, and a whole mix of spices that makes for a totally unique show stopper salad!
+This pasta salad is my ultimate BBQ go to featuring fresh heirloom tomatoes, celery, red onion, and a mix of delicious seeds & spices that make for a totally unique show stopper salad!
 Best part?
-It’s even better if made the day before so less stress for any party planning you have to do!
+It’s even better eaten the day after it’s made so less stress for any party planning you have to do!
 I can’t wait for you to try this Healthy Vegan Linguine Pasta Salad!

 Give me that summer pasta salad NOW: Jump to Recipe

-This pasta salad is definitely best eaten cold and, personally, I like it best about 2 days after making it so all the flavors can soak into the vegetables and pasta noodles.
+This pasta salad is definitely best eaten cold and, personally, I like it best the day after making it so all the flavors can soak into the vegetables and pasta noodles.
 Once you buy all the ingredients, the prep is super simple and this is truly an easy and unique pasta salad to throw together all summer long.
 Hope you enjoy!